-The Office of English Language and Writing Support (ELWS) offers a wide range of workshops to support graduate student writing.
+The Graduate Centre for Academic Communication (GCAC) offers a wide range of workshops to support graduate student writing.
 Topics include writing literature reviews, mastering citation and sources, editing your work, and many more.
 Individual consultations are also available by appointment.
 See the full listing of current workshops.

 Academic Success Centre

 The Office of Student Life's Academic Success Centre offers graduate writing groups for students.
 Groups of ten graduate students, with the support of a Learning Strategist and graduate mentor, provide a small, informal and encouraging atmosphere for you to focus on your work and discuss your writing goals.
 The writing groups run throughout the calendar year.
 Get more information and register.

 The purpose of the SGS dissertation writing roundtable is to share experiences of how members of student-organized, student-led groups can help one another--and help themselves--endure and thrive throughout the dissertation writing process.
 The roundtable includes a working lunch, with five presenters speaking for about five minutes each, followed by a broad conversation.
 Participating students are encouraged to take ideas back to their home units, to be shared with their local community of graduate students.